National Black Fly Day

 It's National Black Fly Day and if you spend time near the foothills 🌄 of the San Gabriel Valley or are near running water ⛲, you've probably encountered Black Flies.

-Their bites are painful😖, but they do NOT transmit diseases in LA County
+Black Fly bites are painful, but they do NOT transmit diseases in L.A.
+County.

 Mosquitoes 🦟 VS. Black Flies

-Black flies emerge from running water (rivers, streams, fountains, cascades, irrigation ditches, & etc.) They're only 2-3 mm large📏 and way smaller than mosquitoes.
-Most importantly though, black flies painfully bite people in LA County.
+But Black Flies emerge from running water ⛲ (rivers, streams, fountains, cascades, irrigation ditches, & etc.) They're only 2-3 mm large📏 and way smaller than mosquitoes.
+Most importantly though, black flies painfully bite people in LA County, especially around the eyes and neckline of humans and domestic animals 🐕🐈

 How you can avoid Black Fly bites: 🙅🏽♀️